Kinuthia-Claudia/RFID-Attendance-System/README.md

     Test the System:
         Simulate different RFID tags by changing tag IDs in the Proteus environment.
         Verify attendance status on the LCD screen.

-Usage

-    Power up the system.
-    Place an RFID tag near the RFID reader in the simulation.
-    If the RFID tag is recognized, the person's name and "Present" status will be displayed on the LCD.
-The buzzer will beep, and a green LED will light up.
-    If the RFID tag is unrecognized, a red LED will light up, and no attendance will be recorded.